 Get answers to the most frequently asked questions about healthcare compliance laws, regulations, & authorities, including HIPAA, Stark Law, DHHS OIG, & more.

-WHAT ARE THE PRINCIPAL LAW AND REGULATIONS GOVERNING HEALTHCARE COMPLIANCE?
+WHAT ARE THE PRINCIPAL LAWS AND REGULATIONS GOVERNING HEALTHCARE COMPLIANCE?

-The laws and regulations most common in healthcare enforcement are:
+Common laws and regulations used in healthcare enforcement include:

-- Health Insurance Portability and Accountability Act (HIPAA) protects patient privacy and requires organizations to keep patients’ medical records secure.
+- Health Insurance Portability and Accountability Act (HIPAA) protects patients’ privacy and requires organizations to keep patients’ medical records secure.

 - Health Information Technology for Economic and Clinical Health (HITECH) Act expanded HIPAA to provide certain health IT compliance standards for electronic health records (EHR).

-- False Claims Act [31 U.S.C. § § 3729-3733] makes it illegal for providers to file a false claim to a federal payer.
-It includes a qui tam provision that allows people who are not affiliated with the government (otherwise known as relators or whistleblowers) to sue the wrongdoer on behalf of the U.S. government.
+- False Claims Act (FCA), 31 U.S.C. § § 3729-3733, makes it illegal for providers to file a false claim to a federal payer.
+FCA includes a qui tam provision that allows people who are not affiliated with the government, otherwise known as relators or whistleblowers, to sue the wrongdoer on behalf of the U.S. government.

-- Civil Monetary Penalties Law (CMPL) [42 U.S.C. § 1320a-7a] authorizes the DHHS OIG to impose civil money penalties, an assessment, and program exclusion for various forms of fraud and abuse involving the Medicare and Medicaid programs.
+- Civil Monetary Penalties Law (CMPL), 42 U.S.C. § 1320a-7a, authorizes HHS OIG to impose civil money penalties, an assessment, and program exclusion for various forms of fraud and abuse involving the Medicare and Medicaid programs.

-- Anti-Kickback Statute [42 U.S.C. § 1320a-7b(b)] prohibits organizations and providers from receiving a financial benefit for patient referrals if the federal government may be charged for all or part of the cost of these services.
-The goal of this is to prevent the influence of financial gain on medical treatment decisions.
+- Anti-Kickback Statute (AKS), 42 U.S.C. § 1320a-7b(b) prohibits organizations and providers from receiving a financial benefit for patient referrals if the federal government reimburses for all or part of the cost to render the service or item to the patient..
+The goal of the AKS is to prevent the influence of financial gain on making a medical treatment decision.

-- Physician Self-Referral Law (Stark Law) [42 U.S.C. § 1395nn] prohibits physicians from referring patients with Medicare or Medicaid to a provider or entity with whom the physician or a member of the physician’s immediate family has a financial relationship.
+- Physician Self-Referral Law, also known as the Stark Law, 42 U.S.C. § 1395nn, prohibits physicians from referring Medicare or Medicaid patients to a provider or entity with whom the physician or a member of the physician’s immediate family has a financial relationship.

 WHO ARE THE MAJOR HEALTHCARE COMPLIANCE ENFORCEMENT AUTHORITIES?

-- Department of Health and Human Services (DHHS) Office of Inspector General (OIG)
+- Department of Health and Human Services (HHS) Office of Inspector General (OIG)